SAP/jenkins-library/documentation/docs/guidedtour.md

        path: .
    ```

-1. Configure the step to build an multitarget application for the Cloud Foundry environment.
+1. Configure the step to build an MTA for the Cloud Foundry environment.
 Create the configuration file `.pipeline/config.yml` relative to the root level of the repository and insert the following content:

    ```
    general: